 Among these people was Brian Webster who received a letter from TUSLA on the cusp of his 60th birthday.
 In speaking to RTE Investigates Brian told how prior to receiving the letter he was unaware he had been adopted.

-• Many of the people that have been contacted by TUSLA have attempted to obtain information regarding their births and subsequent adoptions.
+- Many of the people that TUSLA has contacted have attempted to obtain information regarding their births and subsequent adoptions.
 However, the implementation of the General Data Protection Regulation (GDPR) in the EU has greatly frustrated their attempts despite the Regulation being created to protect and give access to personal data.
 GDPR is being given as a reason as to why the information cannot be shared.
 Dr. Maeve O’ Rourke speaking to RTE Investigates stated “There’s no justification for telling somebody that they are adopted, then turning around and saying I can tell you that, but I can’t tell you who you are.
 That is not the proper interpretation of GDPR, we have not seen where that is coming from”.

-In a statement to RTE Investigates, TUSLA said the legislation as it stands in Ireland ,only permits it “to share personal information with those affected that relates directly to them”.
-Assurances have been given by Roderic O’ Gorman the current Minster for Children that legislation “to allow access to birth information, including birth certificates, be prepared by end March/early April”.
+In a statement to RTE Investigates, TUSLA said the legislation in Ireland ,only permits it “to share personal information with those affected that relates directly to them”.
+Assurances have been given by Roderic O’ Gorman, the current Minister for Children, that legislation “to allow access to birth information, including birth certificates, be prepared by end March/early April”.